humdrum-tools/humdrum-documentation/guide/ch27/index.md

 information about the location of the word in some repertory or corpus.

-[Suppose, for example, that we wanted to create a concordance for the lyrics in Samuel Barber\'s songs.
+[Suppose, for example, that we wanted to create a concordance for the lyrics in Samuel Barber's songs.
 We would like to create a file that has a structure such as shown in Table 26.3 below.
 The first column identifies the filename.
 The second column identifies the bar number in which the keyword occurs.
 The third column gives a five-word context